hotwired/hotwire-native-site/_source/ios/03_native_components.md

 }
 ```

+First, the component identifies itself as `"button"` via `name` to match the Stimulus controller.

-This unpacks the `{title}` object from the fired message and adds a native button to the right side of the screen.
-When it's tapped, the `UIAction` is fired, replying to the Strada message and calling `this.element.click()` in JavaScript.
+`onReceive(message:)` is called when a message is received from Stimulus.
+Here, the `{title}` object is unpacked to add a native button to the right side of the screen.
+When it's tapped, the `UIAction` is fired, replying to the message and calling the callback block, clicking the button.

 Finally, register the component.
-If you followed the [getting started steps](/overview/getting-started-ios) then this will go in `SceneDelegate.swift`.
+If you followed the [getting started steps](/overview/getting-started-ios) then this will go in `SceneDelegate.swift` before routing your first URL.

 ```swift
 Hotwire.registerStradaComponents([